 Giant pandas reach breeding maturity between four and eight years of age.
 They may be reproductive until about age 20.
 Female pandas ovulate only once a year, in the spring.
-A short period of two to three days around ovulation is the only time she is able to conceive.
+A short period of two to three days around ovulation is the only time a giant panda is able to conceive.
 Calls and scents draw males and females to each other.

-Cubs do not open their eyes until they are six to eight weeks of age and are not mobile until three months.
-A cub may nurse for eight to nine months.
-A cub is nutritionally weaned at one year, but not socially weaned for up to two years.
+Cubs do not open their eyes until they are 6-8 weeks old and are not mobile until they are 3 months old.
+A cub may nurse for eight to nine months and is nutritionally weaned at 1 year old, but not socially weaned for up to two years.

 In the wild, giant pandas typically nap between feedings for two to four hours at a time, snoozing on their side, back, or belly, either sprawled or curled up.
 While a giant panda is resting, it continues to defecate.
 The number of droppings at a rest site can be used to gauge the relative amount of time a giant panda spent at that site.
 During a short rest of less than two hours, there are five to ten droppings.
 Eleven to 25 droppings often accompany rests lasting longer than two hours.
 Most rest periods are two to four hours in duration but may increase to six or more hours during the summer months.

-Scientists aren't sure how long giant pandas live in the wild, but they are sure it's shorter than lifespans in zoos.
+Scientists are not sure how long giant pandas live in the wild, but they are sure it is shorter than lifespans in zoos.
+They estimate that lifespan is about 15-20 years for wild pandas and about 30 years for those in human care.
 Chinese scientists have reported zoo pandas as old as 35.
 The Smithsonian National Zoo's Hsing-Hsing died at age 28 in 1999.

 Breeding Giant Pandas